 Within each domain, you can configure the Node Manager.
 However, the most elegant approach is to create a custom domain and let the Node Manager manage all other domains.
 This page will guide you through the process.

-Run the Configuration Wizard again (again).
+Run the Configuration Wizard again.

 Create Domain

-Create a new domain and name it "nodemanager".
+Create a new domain and name it "NodeManager".

 Templates